Azure-Samples/azure-opensource-labs/4-postgres-citus/README.md

-# Real-Time Analytics on Azure Database for PostgreSQL - Hyperscale (Citus) (preview)
+# Real-Time Analytics on Azure Database for PostgreSQL - Hyperscale (Citus)

 Azure Database for PostgreSQL is a managed service that you use to run, manage, and scale highly available PostgreSQL databases in the cloud.
-This Quickstart shows you how to create an Azure Database for PostgreSQL - Hyperscale (Citus) (preview) server group using the Azure portal.
-You'll explore distributed data: sharding tables across nodes, ingesting sample data, running queries that execute on multiple nodes, and explore using rollup queries to make real-time analytics even faster.
+This Quickstart shows you how to create an Azure Database for PostgreSQL - Hyperscale (Citus) server group using the Azure portal.
+You'll explore distributed data: sharding tables across nodes, ingesting sample data, running queries that execute on multiple nodes, and learn how to use rollup queries to make real-time analytics even faster.

 ## Prerequisites